-The extant RBI guidelines on the subject are as under :
+The extant RBI guidelines on Monitoring of Accounts areas under :

-(ii) The banks are required to keep a close watch of cash withdrawals and deposits for Rs.10 lakhs and above in deposit, cash credit or overdraft accounts and keep record of details of these large cash transactions in a separate register.
-(Circular DBOD.BP.BC.57/21.01.001/95 dated May 4,1995).
+(ii) The banks are required to keep a close watch of cash withdrawals and deposits for Rs.10 lakhs and above in deposit, cash credit or overdraft accounts and keep a record of details of these large cash transactions in a separate register.
+(Circular DBOD.BP.BC.57/21.01.001/95 dated May 4, 1995).